-In order to more fully welcome all, a group of members has been exploring the process of becoming a “reconciling congregation” by joining the Reconciling Ministries Network.
+In order to more fully welcome all, we became a “reconciling congregation” by joining the Reconciling Ministries Network.
 The Reconciling Ministries Network’s mission is:

 “Living into our shared baptismal covenant, Reconciling Ministries Network equips and mobilizes United Methodists to resist evil, injustice, and oppression as we seek justice for people of all sexual orientations and gender identities.”Please check here for updates as we move forward and grow together on this journey.

 - Adopt the below Welcoming Statement as our church statement and make it available in print in our front office and post it on our church website.

 - Register as a Reconciling Congregation with the national Reconciling Ministries Network.

 - Identify our church as a Reconciling Congregation on our website homepage and on other social media platforms.